ooni/ooni.org/blog/zambia.rst

 To ensure the public visibility of the website inside Zambia and in order to look for a quick solution to put the website online, we tested the availability of the blocking technology to interfere with encrypted traffic.
-After testing the encypted (SSL) traffic was not suffering from such type of interference the decided to make the site available only via HTTPS.
+After testing the encrypted (SSL) traffic was not suffering from such type of interference the decided to make the site available only via HTTPS.

-To our surprise, several popular Word Press plugins of the website needed some tweaks so the full content was delivered encrypted to the readers.
+To our surprise, several popular WordPress plugins of the website needed some tweaks so the full content was delivered encrypted to the readers.